trandianat/wedding/README.md

 # wedding
+I created [thebeanwedding.com](https://www.thebeanwedding.com) for my wedding guests to get all the information they would need for my wedding.
+The entry page splits between pre- and post-wedding.
+Pre-wedding includes logistics, local things to do, the wedding party, the story of me and my husband's relationship, and a link to RSVP.
+Post-wedding includes a thank-you, photos, and a list of vendors.

+The website was built with React, TypeScript, and Webpack.
+The assets and minified bundles live in S3 and the data is stored in DynamoDB.
+I wanted to keep information about my wedding out of version control, so a GraphQL query is called on each page that pulls the relevant data from DynamoDB.
+Builds and deployments are automatic upon each push to this repository via AWS Amplify.

 ## Dependencies
 1. `webpack`: bundles into minified files that are quick to serve
 2. `webpack-cli`: enables running Webpack from the command line